stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (cyuan10−stat6250): Can variables names be changed permanently in the data file as part of the the DATA step so that we're correctly issues with the file rather than the code?
 - Question (yren10−stat6250): Will the DATA step executes more than once in any siutation?
 - Question (mcardoso3-stat6250):  Where and how often would DATA steps be executed if otherwise directed?
+-	Question (lzhao4−stat6250): How the DATA step work?